matter13311/Barber-Reservation-Site/content/services/haircut-and-shape-up.md

 ---
-title: Haircut and Shape Up
+title: Haircut and Hair Wash
-price: 30
+price: 35
 ---
-Haircut and shape up for beard.
+Haircut and hair wash.